 This past week during new student orientation, as I crossed the campus where I work, a fellow administrator grabbed a pin-on button from a bowl on a sign-in table, and handed it to me.
 The button read “My pronouns are: he, him, his.”
 For those who are not familiar with claiming your pronouns, communities that have recognized their transgender or non-gender-binary members, now encourage all members to claim their preferred pronouns for themselves if they wish: “he/him/his,” “she/her/hers,” or “they/them/theirs.”
 That way, they are not leaving it up to the other person to assign their gender identity, they are telling us what it is.
 The hardest part in normalizing this one for myself had nothing to do with binary-gender bias, and everything to do with correct-grammar bias.
 The tight, schoolmarmish grammarian in me still shutters at the use of the third-person plural pronoun for a third-person singular person, “they” for a single someone.
 But I understand the need for a neutral personal pronoun that is still personal, that isn’t “other” or “not applicable.”
 And maybe one day for me, “they” for a single person will seem as normal as “vous” is the formal way of addressing a single French person, or similarly “lei” is for “tu” in Italiano.

 The colleague who handed me my button knew that she had selected my preferred pronouns correctly because I already state mine in my email signature.
 There, under my title and address block in every one of my work emails, I list “Pronouns: he/him/his.”
 I don’t do this because I see myself as non-binary.
 On the contrary, just as I enjoy my red-blooded homosexual status at the farthest homosexual point on the Kinsey scale of sexual attraction, I also enjoy my cis-male gender identity on the binary.
 I know I’m lucky to enjoy it, because for others the traditional male-female gender binary has posed difficulty their whole lives—difficulty in finding their own identity, and in the bias and disapproval they’ve met from others around them.
-But, even though I don’t have the same experience as they have, I list my pronouns so that they don’t stand out as different.
+But, even though I don’t have the same experience as they have, I list my pronouns so that they don’t stand out alone on the topic.
 I do it to help normalize it for my non-binary sisters, brothers, and friends, first in myself, and then for others.